-Machu Picchu Day Trip by Vistadome Observatory Train
+Machu Picchu Day Trip from Cusco by Vistadome Observatory Train

 Tour Highlights

-• Same‑day return to Cusco, perfect if you’re short on time
+- Same-day return to Cusco, ideal for travelers who are short on time

 Vistadome Observatory Machu Picchu Day Trip at a Glance

-Train times and Machu Picchu entry times depend on availability at the time of booking.
-We confirm your final schedule after booking, and we always secure the best possible circuit/time for your date.
+Train schedules and Machu Picchu entry times depend on availability at the time of booking.
+We confirm your final schedule after booking and always secure the best possible train and entrance combination for your date.
+Our regular departures operate in small groups, and private service is available on request.

 (Times are approximate and depend on train schedules and ticket availability.)

-• Season note: During the rainy season (often January–April), the Vistadome may run only from Ollantaytambo instead of Poroy.
-If so, pickup will be earlier and the transfer plan may change slightly.
-We’ll confirm your final schedule after booking.
+- Season note: During the rainy season (usually January to April), the train may operate only from Ollantaytambo instead of Poroy.
+If that happens, pickup will be earlier and the transfer plan may change slightly.
+We will confirm your final schedule after booking.

-• Train times and Machu Picchu entry times depend on availability at the time of booking.
-We confirm your final schedule after booking, and we always secure the best possible circuit/time for your date.
+- Train times and Machu Picchu entry times depend on availability at the time of booking.
+We confirm your final schedule after booking and always secure the best possible option for your date.

 Included

-• Round‑trip shuttle bus tickets: Aguas Calientes - Machu Picchu
+- Round-trip shuttle bus tickets between Aguas Calientes and Machu Picchu

 Not Included

-Machu Picchu Tour from Cusco by Vistadome Observatory Train Itinerary
+Machu Picchu Tour by Vistadome Observatory Train Full Itinerary

 Day Trip: Cusco – Machu Picchu – Cusco